Posts in category saturation

 Walking the Chemical Space

 My last experiments have analysed different conformations of ethane and butane where I've used MolecCuilder to calculate the ground-state energy of various configurations of these two molecules.
-FOr example, butane I've rotated around its central bond in equidistant steps.
+For example, butane I've rotated around its central bond in equidistant steps.
 This allowed me to compare the resulting potential barriers against the literature.

 I'm still on this train of thought: Directly connected to these potential barriers is the question of stability.
 Given a molecule and a specific configuration, how can I assess the (thermal) stability from ab-initio calculations?
 And the other question I had in mind: How can I extend this analysis to other (small, organic) molecules?